 Continue to permit a mixture of residential and commercial uses in the C-VCR zoning district to maintain the established character of village commercial areas.

-Within the mapped village commercial core area of the C-VCR zone, commercial shall be the principal permitted use adresidential shall be a permitted use.
-In this core area, residential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property within the commercial core area (i.e. the central portion of each village that is predominantly commercial).
-Residential uses on the ground floor of a new or existing structure on the road-facing side of the property shall only be allowed provided that the development maintains and/or enhances the established character of village commercial core areas.
+Commercial shall be the principal permitted use within the mapped village commercial core area of the C-VCR zone and residential shall be allowed in the C-VCR zone subject to all other LCP standards the principal permitted uses in all other parts of the C_VCR zone In the village commercial core area, rResidential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property within the commercial core area (i.e. the central portion of each village that is predominantly commercial).
+Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a findingprovided that the development maintains and/or enhances the established character of village commercial core areas.
+Replacement, mMaintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted.